Mortgage closing costs are rising

 Lender fees are summarized in Section 800 of a Good Faith Estimate.

-The second type of closing costs -- third-party closing costs -- are costs paid to companies¬†other than¬†your lender.
-Third-party closing costs may include appraisal costs, credit report costs, tax service fees, and title insurance.Click to see today's rates (May 24th, 2016)
+The second type of closing costs — third-party closing costs — are costs paid to companies other than your lender.
+Third-party closing costs may include appraisal costs, credit report costs, tax service fees, and title insurance.Verify your mortgage eligibility (Sep 24th, 2020)

 However, going zero-cost is just an option.
 You may prefer to pay your closing costs up-front in exchange for that lower mortgage rate; and closing costs are a part of every loan made.